Natalia Oct 2013.jpg

 Her work captures the voices and lives of women who emerge despite everything that works tirelessly against them.

-A member of the Macondo Writers’ Workshop, Natalia has been working to increase young adult literacy since 1992 in her teaching career and through programs sponsored by the Guadalupe Cultural Arts Center, Gemini Ink, and the Bexar County Juvenile Detention Center.
+Natalia has been working to increase young adult literacy since 1992 in her teaching career and through programs sponsored by the Guadalupe Cultural Arts Center, Gemini Ink, the Bexar County Juvenile Detention Center, and Northwest Vista College.

 Finding Purpose